LLNL/axom/src/axom/mir/docs/sphinx/mir_utilities.rst

 Copying Blueprint Data
 #######################

-If a ``conduit::Node`` containing Blueprint data is not on the desired memory space, it can be moved using the ``axom::mir::utilities::blueprint::copy<ExecSpace>()`` function.
+If a ``conduit::Node`` containing Blueprint data is not in a memory space appropriate for the target execution space, the data can be copied to a suitable memory space using the ``axom::mir::utilities::blueprint::copy<ExecSpace>()`` function.
+The target execution space (and thus its memory space) is specified using the ``copy`` function's ``ExecSpace`` template argument.
 The ``copy`` function copies the source ``conduit::Node`` to the destination ``conduit::Node``, making sure to use the appropriate Axom allocator for non-string bulk arrays (e.g. arrays of ints, floats, doubles, etc.).
 Data small enough to fit in a ``conduit::Node`` and strings are left in the host memory space, which lets algorithms on the host side query them.
 For data that have been moved to the device, their sizes and data types can still be queried using normal Conduit mechanisms such as the ``conduit::Node::dtype()`` method.

 .. code-block:: cpp